 Numerous princes continued Walachia’s resistance to the Turks; e.g., Vlad III (the Impaler; reigned 1448, 1456–62, and 1476–77) and Michael the Brave (reigned 1593–1601), who briefly united Walachia with Moldavia and Transylvania.
 But, increasingly, Walachia submitted to Turkish domination.
 After 1716 the Turks ceased to select Walachia’s prince from among the native dynasty and instead appointed an influential Phanariote, i.e., a Greek administrator in Ottoman service.
 Russian influence in Walachia increased during the 18th century, and in 1774 Russia asserted the right to intervene in its affairs, though it continued to recognize Turkish suzerainty.

-During the 19th century an uprising in Walachia (1821) caused the Turks to end the unpopular Phanariote regime.
-Under Russian guidance a variety of political reforms were undertaken, including the adoption in 1831 of a constitution, the Règlement Organique (q.v.).
-The Turks’ trade monopoly was abandoned, providing lucrative opportunities for large landowners to deal with western Europe while increasing the labour burden on Walachia’s peasants, who did not receive their full freedom until 1864.
+During the 19th century, an uprising in Walachia (1821) caused the Turks to end the unpopular Phanariote regime.
+Under Russian guidance, a variety of political reforms were undertaken, including the adoption in 1831 of a constitution, the Règlement Organique (q.v.).
+The Turks’ trade monopoly was abandoned, providing lucrative opportunities for large landowners to deal with western Europe while increasing the labor burden on Walachia’s peasants, who did not receive their full freedom until 1864.

 The name Wallachia, generally not used by Romanians themselves (but present in some contexts as Valahia or Vlahia), is derived from the Valachs—a word of German origin also present as the Slavic Vlachs—used by foreigners in reference to Romanians.